 Once the flow reduces to a drip, remove and discard the filter and slurry.
 Swirl your coffee around in the carafe and smell the warm, strawberry rainbow!

 If you find your extraction time is noticeably long it's a good indication that your grind size is too fine.
 If your extraction time is really fast, it's a good indication your grind size is too coarse.
 Make these adjustments with your next brew.

 Swirl it, smell it, pour it, enjoy it! 👌🏽

-Bredda have let me share their sick Spotify Playlist to enjoy with your next brew AND generously offered a sweet 10% discount on your next order with them - pop in SOWJUICY10 during check out and you’re winning!
+Bredda have let me share their sick Spotify Playlist to enjoy with your next brew, simply hit the play button below and you’re winning!